Zabanaa/pythonista/documentation.md

 # then all you have to do is sudo start pythonista, and the server should be running
 # then visit whatever url your server is configured on and you should see the site

-# here is what is left to do on the project
+## here is what is left to do on the project

 - Create a reset password functionality
 - Create a front end using a framework of your choice
 - Refactor the tests
 - Test email confirmation functionality
+- Decorate /api/confirm/token with login required

-# Here are all the authentication and api endpoints
+## Here are all the authentication and api endpoints

+## Other notes

+All helper functions and methods are commented
+Tests are run using the unittest standard library (feel free to use the tool of your choice)